kyle-annen/kyle-annen.github.io.old/_posts/2017-10-22-zagaku-app-proposal.markdown

   - Single button solicitation via slack
   - Automated booking set by parameters
 - Statistics
-  - Rank Nessesary Zagakus by number of apprentices that have no had them
   - Set imperitive topics
+  - Rank imperitive topics by number of apprentices absent from each
   - Set paths / nessesary sphere of knowledge
-  - Simple access / high visibility of past zagaku topics and who has seen it
+  - Simple access / high visibility of past zagaku topics
-  - Show trend based on subject / business area / language
+  - Show trends based on subject / business area / language
   - Show trends of cancelled Zagakus?
 - Archival
   - host as much content on github per zagaku (in case the app falls into disuse)